 It gives a light to ev’ry age,

 It gives, but borrows none.”

 God did not convert angels into humans to give us impossible tasks.
 His Son too had to become flesh and blood to test the human waters.
 All the “Makarioi” were flesh and blood just like we are.
 God works with the living and not with the dead.
 Death can disable the living through sin.
 It is a choice we all must make.
 Come with me and learn how the “Makarioi” did it.
-They were praised for pleasing and honoring God in spite of the hostile world they lived in.
-Theirs were not easy shoes to walk in, neither was the path Jesus himself had chosen.
-That is why He himself was a “makaros.”
+In spite of the hostile world they lived in, they were praised for pleasing and honoring God.
+Theirs were not easy shoes to walk in, neither was the path Jesus Himself had chosen.
+That is why Jesus Himself was a “Makaros.”

 I have selected several cases for our study, in addition to the ten in the Sermon on the Mount.
 Each one is basic for our attitude, action and behavior.
 By them, we can measure ourselves where we are in relationship and scale to each other, to others and even to our Lord.
 Will He say to us, “Well done you good and faithful servant” (Mt.
 25:21)?
 We have been told that most of these examples were intended for another world.
 The other world does not need them and without them we may not get to the other world.
 What God has given us to do is humanly possible.
 We preclude in our attitude that we cannot measure up to the “Makarioi” and therefore do not even attempt to be one of them.
 I have experienced in person that God has put within us an enormous resource of energy that can help us attain the impossible.
 I have met people that were like the “makarioi,” and so have others known of individuals that have overcome adversities.